Philosophy: Other major branches

 There are many other subfields of philosophy besides its core branches.
 Some of the most prominent are aesthetics, philosophy of language, philosophy of mind, philosophy of religion, philosophy of science, and political philosophy.

 Aesthetics in the philosophical sense is the field that studies the nature and appreciation of beauty and other aesthetic properties, like the sublime.
 Although it is often treated together with the philosophy of art, aesthetics is a broader category that encompasses other aspects of experience, such as natural beauty.
 In a more general sense, aesthetics is "critical reflection on art, culture, and nature".
 A key question in aesthetics is whether beauty is an objective feature of entities or a subjective aspect of experience.
 Aesthetic philosophers also investigate the nature of aesthetic experiences and judgments.
 Further topics include the essence of works of art and the processes involved in creating them.

 The philosophy of language studies the nature and function of language.
 It examines the concepts of meaning, reference, and truth.
 It aims to answer questions such as how words are related to things and how language affects human thought and understanding.
 It is closely related to the disciplines of logic and linguistics.
 The philosophy of language rose to particular prominence in the early 20th century in analytic philosophy due to the works of Frege and Russell.
 One of its central topics is to understand how sentences get their meaning.
 There are two broad theoretical camps: those emphasizing the formal truth conditions of sentences (Note: The truth conditions of a sentence are the circumstances or states of affairs under which the sentence would be true.) and those investigating circumstances that determine when it is suitable to use a sentence, the latter of which is associated with speech act theory.

 The philosophy of mind studies the nature of mental phenomena and how they are related to the physical world.
 It aims to understand different types of conscious and unconscious mental states, like beliefs, desires, intentions, feelings, sensations, and free will.
 An influential intuition in the philosophy of mind is that there is a distinction between the inner experience of objects and their existence in the external world.
-The mind-body problem is the problem of explaining how these two types of thing—mind and matter—are related.
+The mind-body problem is the problem of explaining how these two types of things—mind and matter—are related.
 The main traditional responses are materialism, which assumes that matter is more fundamental; idealism, which assumes that mind is more fundamental; and dualism, which assumes that mind and matter are distinct types of entities.
 In contemporary philosophy, another common view is functionalism, which understands mental states in terms of the functional or causal roles they play.
 The mind-body problem is closely related to the hard problem of consciousness, which asks how the physical brain can produce qualitatively subjective experiences.